 Sports and Museums in Alicante

-There are many sports clubs situiated all over Alicante that you can become a member of.
-You can take part in many water sports including diving, snorkelling and kayaking.
-You are also able to rent out jet ski's to take out onto the water for a day.
-The prices for these variuos around different businesses.
+There are many sports clubs situated all over Alicante that you can become a member of.
+You can take part in many water sports including diving, snorkeling and kayaking.
+You are also able to rent out jet ski’s to take out onto the water for a day.
+The prices for these various around different businesses.
 Overall there are two 18 hold golf courses in Alicante and another three nearby that you can be apart of.
 Surfing and boat racing is also massive in Alicante.

 They even have a boat racing museum.
 You can also get involved in tennis and other court games such as basketball.
 The biggest football team in Alicante is Hercules CF (Hercules de Alicante Club de Futbol).
 The last time they were in the Spanish biggest league was in the 2010/2011 season when they were relegated.